SeanHwangG/test/software/design-pattern.md

 ![Creational](images/20210304_223908.png)

-* [+] Flexibility → Different subtypes of objects from same class at runtime
 * Used to create objects in a systematic way
 * Polymorphism is widely used
 * Creation classes can't be OCP but let other classes be OCP and SRP